Xbox Series X pre-orders are sold out... except for these UK stores

 If you were hoping to pick up an Xbox Series X this morning now that the Xbox Series X pre-orders have gone live (as of 8am), we've got some good and bad news.
-To start with, stock seems to be running out fast at the likes of Amazon and Currys.
-However, you can still get Xbox Series X pre-orders at Microsoft.
+To start with, stock seems to be running out fast at the likes of Currys.
+However, you can still get Xbox Series X pre-orders on Amazon and at Microsoft or Very (in the case of the latter, so long as you buy it with an additional controller or Game Pass).
 What's more, the Xbox Series S remains available across the board.

 Luckily, Xbox Series S pre-orders still seem to be active.
 You can grab the system from Amazon, and Microsoft.
 Move fast to avoid disappointment!